LucyLovesCircus

 He founded the Salesians of Don Bosco, a religious order dedicated to education and vocational training for young people, particularly the poor, inspired in turn by St. Francis de Sales—the 16th-century saint renowned for his gentleness.
 And, fittingly, the patron saint of writers, journalists… and, I imagine, bloggers.

-Playing around with ChatGPT the other evening, I tried generating an image to send to the Salesian school community I had met, celebrating their patron saint’s circus spirit on this his feast day.
+Playing around with ChatGPT the other evening, I tried generating an image to share with the Salesian school community I had met, celebrating their patron saint’s circus spirit on this his feast day.
 But the AI kept inserting macabre details—memento mori imagery, particularly skulls—despite my prompts to remove them.

 ChatGPT’s algorithms had a point.
 A saint’s feast day commemorates the day they died rather than the day they were born.
 As I’ve just discovered—rather belatedly—their death is seen as their dies natalis ("birthday into heaven"), marking their entry into eternal life with God.